holland01/YAQ3R/README.md

 Current Focuses:

 - Performance
-	* Lots of shitty code has passed through this repo.
+	* Lots of unsightly code has passed through this repo.
 	* It's definitely on its way to getting better.
 	* It's improved significantly within the past month or so.